Animals living only in marine caves have adapted to environments with low light and often low levels of oxygen.

 - Development of sensory mechanisms that do not depend on light for detecting food or predators

 Many of these animals also have adaptations that reduce the need for oxygen.
-This is because anchialine caves (or coastal caves flooded with seawater) tend to be oxygen-depleted because there is no photosynthesis and very limited water circulation in the caves.
+This is because anchialine caves (or coastal caves flooded with seawater) tend to be oxygen-depleted due to a lack of photosynthesis and very limited water circulation.
 These adaptations may be behavioral, morphological, or physiological:

 - Behavioral adaptations include swimming slowly or intermittently while searching for food and reduced territorial or antagonistic behavior.